Lord Mayor's Young and Emerging Artists Fellowships Guidelines

 Non-government organisation is an organisation that is not subject to the control of the Commonwealth, a State or Territory and/or a local government.

-A partnership is an agreement between a professional artist, arts worker, creative producer or cultural organisation and public non-government or private sector organisations and another entity.
-The agreement must provide arts and cultural professionals with access to resources and opportunities that would otherwise be unavailable to them.
+A partnership is an agreement between a creative practitioner, arts worker, creative producer or cultural organisation and public non-government or private sector organisations or another entity.
+The agreement must provide creative professionals with access to resources and opportunities that would otherwise be unavailable to them.